jacoberl/jacoberl.github.io/docs/organization.md

 * 8/3: Formulated the plan and discussed how to compute homotopy (co)fibers in the category of chain complexes (with the projective model structure).
 * 8/10: Discussed Illusie's cotangent complex and did some simple calculations with it.
 Figured out the relation between Grothendieck-Riemann-Roch and virtual fundamental classes.
 This still corresponds to Section 1 of the survey.
 * 8/17: Formulation of deformation theory as a functor out of a category of local Artin rings following [Schlessinger](https://www.jstor.org/stable/1994967).
 Also Section 1 of the survey.
+* 8/24: Plan is to discuss model structures and Maurer-Cartan elements in the context of deformation theory.